-If you decide to stay outside the national parks, here's how to find it.
-Look at a map and decide what town or towns you want to stay in.
+If you decide to stay in Visalia or Fresno, here's how to find a place to stay.
+Look at a map and determine what town or towns you want to stay in.
 Don't just look at the distance in miles.
 Instead, use an online mapping service or app to find out how long the drive takes.
-Options include Lemon Cove, Three Rivers, Visalia, and Fresno.
-Then use the same process we use to choose our recommended hotels.

 Finding a B&B Near Sequoia and Kings Canyon

-Bed and breakfast inns are mostly located in or near the town of Three Rivers along CA Hwy 198 just outside the Ash Mountain entrance.
-It can be hard to find all of them without spending countless hours searching online.
-Bedandbreakfast.com gives you a handy place to check on many of them at once.
+Bed and breakfast inns are mostly located in or near the town of Three Rivers along CA Highway 198 just outside the Ash Mountain entrance.
+It can be hard to find all of them without spending countless hours searching online, but you can use bedandbreakfast.com to check on many of them at once.

 Sequoia and Kings Canyon Vacation Rentals

 You can find places to stay by searching for Sequoia National Park at Airbnb.
 Keep an eye on the map when you do that.
 Otherwise, you might end up staying much further from the parks than you intended.
-In fact, if you zoom out, you could end up choosing something on the other side of the mountains that could take hours to drive to.
+In fact, if you zoom out, you could end up choosing something on the other side of the mountains that could be many hours' drive away.

 You'll need more than just a place to sleep while you're in Sequoia and Kings Canyon.
 You also need a good plan.
 Take a look at things to do in Sequoia and Kings Canyon for a weekend getaway.